 Daniel Brandt is a London and Berlin based composer, producer and filmmaker.

 Having had Piano and Drum lessons since the age of 5 he became an active musician in his teenage years performing in various orchestras, big bands, classical ensembles, rock- and electronic bands.
 He then went on co-founding The Free Electric Band as well as Scott with his school mates Jan Brauer and Julian Schleef in his hometown Wiesbaden.

 In 2011 Daniel received a MA of Fine Arts from the Academy Of Media Arts Cologne within the film department.
 He was participant of the Berlinale Talents program in 2009, RBMA in 2006 and the AKG Scholarship Of Sound in 2010.

 Over the years Daniel has created and directed various short films and video pieces which have been featured on international film festivals and media outlets such as London Independent, Chicago IMMF, Mexico International, Amsterdam Film, Oberhausen Short Film.
 NYC Independent Film Festival, BBC, ZDF, 3Sat, arte, Vice, Dazed & Confused, The Guardian and MTV.

-Together with Jan Brauer and Paul Frick he is co-founder of electroacoustic formation "Brandt Brauer Frick" who, as the BBC described it, create ‘Concert hall compositions for the clubbing generation’ and have so far released four albums on !K7 Records and Because Music, collaborating with artists like Jamie Lidell, Frank Ocean producer Om'Mas Keith, techno icon Nina Kraviz and Einstürtzende Neubauten founding member Gudrun Gut.
+Together with Jan Brauer and Paul Frick he is co-founder of electroacoustic formation "Brandt Brauer Frick" who, as the BBC described it, create ‘Concert hall compositions for the clubbing generation’ and have so far released five albums on !K7 Records and Because Music, collaborating with artists like Jamie Lidell, Frank Ocean producer Om'Mas Keith, techno icon Nina Kraviz and Einstürtzende Neubauten founding member Gudrun Gut.

 As a 3-piece band as well as a 10-piece modern classical ensemble they have performed over 300 shows in 45 countries since their inception in 2009 including nightclubs, classical concert halls and festivals like Glastonbury, Coachella, Montreux Jazz, Lincoln Center, Mutek, Sonar, Southbank, Centre Pompidou, Fabric and Berghain.